-void XtErrorMsg(name, type, class, default, params, num\params)

-String name; String type; String class; String default;

-default Specifies the default message to use if an error database entry is not found.

-params Specifies a pointer to a list of values to be stored in the message.
+void XtErrorMsg(name, t cype, class, default, params, num_params); name Specifies the general kind of error. type Specifies the detailed name of the error. class Specifies the resource class. default Specifies the default message to use if an error data- base entry is not found. params Specifies a pointer to a list of values to be stored in the message. num_params Specifies the number of entries in params .